cnr-isti-vclab/vcglib/vcg/simplex/vertexplus/with/readme.txt

 *                                                                           *
 ****************************************************************************/

-This folders contains most common vertex configuration files The name of the file specify the members that are added to the vertex class The name is a sequence of letters, in strict alphabetical order.
-The possible admitted letters are
+This folders contains most common VERTEX configuration files.

+The name of the file specifies the members that are added to the vertex class.
+The name is a sequence of letter pairs, in strict alphabetical order.
+The possible admitted letters pairs are:

+Adjacency Info

+AF - Vertex-Face adjacency
+AE - Vertex-Edge adjacency
-A - vertex-face adjacency
+AT - Vertex-Tetra adjacency

+Per-Vertex Data
-C - Color
+VC - Color
-N - Normal
+VN - Normal
+VM - Incremental Mark
-Q - Quality
+VQ - Quality
-T - Texture Coords
+VT - Texture Coords

 E.g.

-#include<vcg/simplex/vertex/with/acq.h>
+#include<vcg/simplex/vertex/with/afvcvnvq.h>

 generate a type

-VertexACQ<VScalarType,FaceType>
+VertexAFVCVQ<VScalarType,FaceType>

-that can store V-F adjacency, color and quality.
+That can store V-F adjacency, color, normal and quality.